 Fathers and Other Hit Men

-Queen Sized.
+A friend watched a movie on Lifetime last night that made her think of me: Queen Sized.
 "It was about an overweight high school girl and they portrayed her negative thoughts as her mother.
 When her mother would say something that sounded innocent enough, the thought-mother would reword it to be hurtful and when the girl was alone, the thought mother would come and express all these negative opinions and then the girl would go on a binge.
 Despite the depressing sound of it, it was a really cute teen movie and of course, in the end, she is elected Homecoming Queen and all the nobody kids look up to her while all the mean girls still hate her and she gets a boyfriend too.
 I think."

 DANGIT!!
 I'd meant to tape that one.
 I'd seen it advertised.
 Well, shoot.

 Anywho, BOY is that me.
 Only difference is that the things come from both my parents.
 My dad was more image-conscious than he was comfortable being.
 He was saddled with two daughters with weight issues twenty years apart.
 Kay* and I rarely talk about it, and she's FAR less heavy than I am, but I know from my mother that one time he introduced her to a colleague as, "This is my fat daughter Kay."
+W T F ? ! ? ! ? !
+WHO DOES something like that?!
+I could really never reconcile that person with the father who was normally such an extremely sensitive, kind and tremendously well-reasoned and compassionate man.

 What do I do instead?
 I laugh.
 God help me, I laughed so no one would know the damage I felt inside.
-At that moment, and for the only time I can recall, I
+At that moment, and for the only time I can recall, I hated my father.

 And I can't say that "It's all good," or anything because when I finally confronted him years later, the bastard didn't remember it at all.
 He had the NERVE to forget it.